The NKI Rockland Sample Initiative

 The NKI Rockland Sample Initiative is a large-scale community-based research program.
 The Initiative offers people age 6 to age 85, who are residents of Rockland County and neighboring areas, a unique opportunity to contribute to the advancement of brain science.

 The goals of the Initiative are to understand better how the brain develops over the lifespan and how our thinking, emotions, and behavior are connected to our physical brain.
 Results from these studies will be shared with qualified research scientists around the world to hasten to pace of scientific discovery.
 We hope that the knowledge gained will help people get healthy and stay healthy.

-There are currently three active studies in the Initiative: the Discovery Science Study, the Child Longitudinal Study, and the Neurofeedback Study.
-All studies are open to residents of Rockland County, NY, and neighboring areas.
-The NKI Rockland Sample Initiative is funded by the US National Institutes of Health, the NY State Office of Mental Health, and the Child Mind Institute in New York City.
+There are currently two active studies in the Initiative:, the Child Longitudinal Study, and the Adult Longitudinal Study.
+The NKI Rockland Sample Initiative is funded by the US National Institutes of Health, the NY State Office of Mental Health.

 Location and scheduling

 The research program takes place at the Nathan Kline Institute (NKI) in Orangeburg, NY, which is easily accessible by municipal bus routes.
 All studies in the Initiative include two visits lasting a full day which can be scheduled together or apart.
 Research visits are set up for the convenience of participants and are offered during the week and on weekends.
 The total number of visits varies for the three studies.